soraiareis/oca-java-8/src/main/java/_3_chapter/readme.md

 - `Period` is an arbitrary period of time.
 - It is a day or more of a time.
 - It only works with `LocalDate` or `LocalDateTime` (does not work with `LocalTime`).
+- It does not allow chaining, so the last Period method call counts.
   ```
   Period anually = Period.ofYears(1);
   Period quarterly = Period.ofMonths(3);